nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 The export button ![](../images/lcm_software_validation_export_button_green.png) on the right pane of the page.

-!!! warning "Note - This will export data that is populated on the screen so if there are any filters applied to the list it will only export those filtered items"
+!!! warning "This will export data that is populated on the screen so if there are any filters applied to the list it will only export those filtered items"

 ## Validated Software Results List - API